MT0814/Project3-meet-me/README.md

 ## Installation
 The following dependencies are needed and must be installed for this application to run effectively:
+- semantic UI
-Apollo-server-express
+- Apollo-server-express
-bcrypt
+- bcrypt
-express
+- express
-graphql
+- graphql
-jsonwebtoken
+- jsonwebtoken
-mongoose
+- mongoose

 ## Usage
 For users to post pictures of their prodcuts to the Impress ME website, they have to signup or login and upload a post.
 Users can also follow other users, like and comment on their post.